 Some of my work has included:

-If you are interested in my conducting research for you, please let me know by using the contact form at the right or by contacting me using the address on my business card.
+If you are interested in my conducting research for you, please let me know by using the contact form at the right or by contacting me at email@example.com.
 My fees are reasonable and include all expenses apart from fees paid for certificates and various other official documents.